-John Giacon and David Nathan have developed a fantastic Gamilaraay dictionary app, which you can download to your mac or PC.
-To download the dictionary, click here.
-The dictionary is also available as an app for IOS and Android devices.
+John Giacon and David Nathan have developed a fantastic Gamilaraay dictionary program, Gayarragi Winangali, which you can download to your Mac or PC.
+To download the program, click here.

 As well as being a dictionary, the computer application also contains some Gamilaraay songs, stories, and games.
 You can also listen to some Gamilaraay stories online here.

 To learn how to read and pronounce the Gamilaraay words in the dictionary, click here.

 The first version of Gama Guladha/Online Dictionary is now available nhalay/here.
 This is a first, fairly simple version and will be improved.
 A substantial amount of work has been done to convert the material used for the 2002 Dictionary into a database which can produce a range of online dictionaries, and also be updated.

 We are currently working on GY dictionary apps.
 A fairly simple app, gaaygaray, is available in the usual places.
 It has sound and is searchable.

 Hilary Smith has developed a number of powtoons illustrating basic conversational Gamilaraay, formatted as short, fun educational videos.
 To access these resources, click here.